djemrose/serverless-aws-esm-typescript-template/README.md

 - `yarn sls invoke local -f hello --path src/functions/hello/mock.json` if you're using Yarn

 Check the [sls invoke local command documentation](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) for more information.

+### Running Locally

+Uses patch-package to patch serverless-offline to remove the default `require()` and replace it with an `import()` as detailed here: https://github.com/dherault/serverless-offline/issues/1014

 ### Remotely